-In the previous sections we have described separate actions by the Spanish administration on one side and researchers and the civil society on the other in relation to the management of landraces and associated knowledge.
+In the previous sections, we have described separate actions taken by the Spanish administration on one side and researchers and the civil society on the other in relation to the management of landraces and associated knowledge.
 Following international directives, the actions by the Spanish administration mostly revolve around landraces ex-situ conservation in gene banks under public governance, the use of national registers, and the funding of the IECTBA.
-Efforts by the civil society include emphasis in on-farm conservation, the development and enforcement of farmer's right to produce, exchange, improve and sell their own seeds, and the creation of an on-line platform open to society for the compilation of landraces associated knowledge.
+Efforts by the civil society include emphasis on on-farm conservation, the development and enforcement of farmers' rights to produce, exchange, improve and sell their own seeds, and the creation of an on-line platform open to society for the compilation of landrace-associated knowledge.

-While the current legal mechanisms in place have made attempts for the conservation and regulation of the public governance of landraces, they still present important loopholes that conflict with commons governance.
-For example, the Royal Decree 199/2017 does not regulate important aspects for the sustainable management of plant genetic resources (e.g., tools against biopiracy or the role of civil society promoting the dynamic management of landraces).
-The decree does not address issues related with farmers' rights either (e.g., landraces direct-selling or landraces seeds farmer's micro-enterprises) and leaves in situ conservation measures to be developed in accordance with budget availability.
-In the same way, neither the law for the protection of plant varieties (Law 3/2000) nor the law regulating patents (Law 24/2015) oblige companies to declare the landraces used in the development of new varieties and products, which makes difficult to control whether companies do respect agreements on access and benefitsharing established by the ITPGRFA and included in article 51 on Farmers' Rights in the Spanish Law on Seeds and Nursery Plants.
-National registers, while being an important first step, also present important limitations for the governance of landraces.
-For example, the inclusion of a landrace as a 'conservation variety' requires the same level of stability and only 10% less of the homogeneity criteria, conditions that exclude most landrace populations.
-Moreover, the actual registration process is still rather complex and tedious, which discourage members of the civil society aiming to register landraces.
+While the current legal mechanisms in place have made attempts at the conservation and regulation of the public governance of landraces, they still present important loopholes that conflict with commons governance.
+For example, the Royal Decree 199/2017 does not regulate important aspects for the sustainable management of plant genetic resources (e.g., tools against biopiracy or the role of civil society in promoting the dynamic management of landraces).
+The decree does not address issues related to farmers' rights either (e.g., landrace direct sale by farmers or landrace seed production and commercialization by micro-enterprises) and leaves in situ conservation measures to be developed in accordance with budget availability.
+In the same way, neither the protection of plant varieties law (Law 3/2000) nor the patent legislation (Law 24/2015) oblige companies to declare the landraces used in the development of new varieties and products, which makes it difficult to control whether companies do respect agreements on access and benefit-sharing established by the ITPGRFA and included in Article 51 on Farmers' Rights in the Law 30/2006 on seeds, nursery plants and plant genetic resources.
+National registers, while being a first step, also present important limitations for the governance of landraces since the conditions currently established by the register are not fully adapted to the biological characteristics of landraces and to how they are being managed by farmers.
+For example, the inclusion of a landrace as a 'conservation variety' requires the same level of stability and a offtype rate (homogeneity) of less than 10% of the homogeneity criteria demanded to a commercial variety, conditions that exclude most landrace populations.